RubLo256/Marketing-Agency-Website-Refactor/starter/README.md

-# Marketing Agency Website Refactor
+# Marketing Agency Website Refractor

 This project aims to improve the accessibility and search engine optimization of a marketing agency website by implementing Semantic HTML and optimising image alt attributes.